- A lot of people think strength training has an impact on hair loss because it can increase testosterone.

 For example, a study discovered that men whose football team won a match had more elevated testosterone levels after the game than the supporters of the losing team.
 This study shows that the mind is a key controller of hormonal balance and this is one of the key parts of my hair loss eBook.

 It shows that it is possible to control your hormonal balance if you are able to take greater control of your mind and your feelings.

-It’s my opinion that you don’t need to worry about the effects of body building on your hair, unless you are taking supplements that are designed to increase your testosterone levels.
-I don’t even need to say that you shouldn’t be taking steroids if you want to be healthy.
+It’s my opinion that you don’t need to worry about the effects of bodybuilding on your hair unless you’re taking supplements or medications that are designed to increase your testosterone levels.

 However if you’re not taking steroids and you’re working out pretty hard you should be OK, providing you’re following the instructions in my eBook – and therefore keeping your mind in the right place, keeping your body working at super efficient levels and keeping your scalp clear and free of DHT.